melsincostan/aoc2023/README.md

 - Part 1: maybe that's a bit too many functions?
 Solve works with chained `map()` calls which is cool
 - Part 2: can't have multiple `map()` calls after one another for some reason?
 That can't be good

+### Day 3

+- These algorithms feel like they are horrendously unoptimized and very not rust like